adamhindTESP/guardian-observer-parity/README.md

 	•	No asynchronous side channels
 	•	No timing-based branching

-If any of these are modified, parity proof is invalid.
+If any of these are modified, the parity proof is invalid.

 ⸻

-🏷 Versioning
+Versioning

-This repository will be tagged once parity is validated:
+Once parity validation is complete, this repository will be tagged:

 observer-parity-v1.0.0

-Tag represents frozen experimental state for Paper 2.
+The tag represents a frozen experimental state used in Paper 2.

 ⸻

+License

-📄 License
+MIT License

-MIT.
+Copyright (c) 2026

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, subject to the conditions stated in the LICENSE file.